kennethreitz-archive/.com/content/posts/120216-osx-gcc-xcode.rst

 specifically for OSX would build perfectly.
 Unfortunately, some software added some needless system dependencies, though (I'm looking at you, Node).

-I stuck it up on GitHub, and much to my delight, it became a pretty bit hit.
+I stuck it up on GitHub, and much to my delight, it became a pretty big hit.
 It solved a lot of headaches for a lot of people.

 Today, the project has 1319 watchers on GitHub and has been downloaded 33,200 times.